 - diabetes screening twice a year

 - fecal occult blood test once every 12 months

 - hepatitis C screening one-time, plus annual screenings for high-risk individuals

 - prostate-specific antigen test (PSA) once a year

 The frequency at which Medicare covers other tests depends upon your health and the specific test.
 If you require frequent blood testing, talk to your doctor or contact Medicare to find out more.

 Providing the test is medically necessary and covered under Medicare, you will pay nothing for Medicare-approved services once you have met your Part B deductible.
-For 2022, the Part B deductible is $233.

 If you have Medicare Advantage, you may need to choose an in-network laboratory to complete your testing.
 If you choose an out-of-network laboratory, you may be responsible for all or a portion of the costs.
 You may also be responsible for coinsurance or copayments related to your Medicare Advantage plan.

 Does Medicare offer coverage for routine blood work?

 Medicare covers “medically necessary” blood work.
 This means a doctor orders the test because they are trying to make a diagnosis.
 Routine blood work (such as a cholesterol check at an annual physical) is not covered.
 However, if a doctor thinks you may have high cholesterol due to lifestyle factors or medical history, the test may be “medically necessary.”